What We Believe

 The Holy Spirit

 The Holy Spirit is the Spirit of God, fully divine.
-He inspired men to write the Scriptures.
-He enables men to understand truth.
-He exalts Christ.
-He convicts men of sin, righteousness, and judgment.
-He calls men to the Saviour.
-He baptizes every believer into the Body of Christ.
-He cultivates Christian character, comforts believers, and equips them with the tools and gifts necessary to serve God through His church.
+He inspired men to write the Scriptures and enables us to understand the truth.
+He exalts Christ and convicts men of sin, righteousness, and judgment.
+He calls men to the Saviour and baptizes every believer into the Body of Christ.
+Cultivating Christian character, He comforts believers and equips them with the tools and gifts necessary to serve God through His church.
 He seals the believer unto the day of final redemption.
 He enlightens and empowers the believer and the church in worship, evangelism, and service.

-The Bible also refers to the church as the Body of Christ which includes all of the redeemed of all the ages, believers from every tribe, and tongue, and people, and nation.
+The Bible also refers to the church as the Body of Christ which includes the redeemed of all the ages, believers from every tribe, and tongue, and people, and nation.

 Baptism and the Lord's Supper